toddledev/toddle-os/README.md

 ### Releases

 Currently, we're not using GitHub releases, but once the repository is more mature, we will start using them.
-Later, we also aim to publish the packages to npm/jsr
+We do release to npm atm though, which is also where we consume packages from internally.

 ## Contributing